 The Fund's objective is to outperform its reference indicator over a recommended investment horizon of five years.

-The Fund's active, flexible management approach focuses on emerging equity markets (though not to the exclusion of other international markets) as well as foreign exchange and fixed income markets, and is based on how the portfolio manager expects economic conditions and the markets to evolve.
+The search for performance involves active management, primarily in equity markets, based on fundamental analysis of the companies and the portfolio manager's expectations of how economic and market conditions will evolve.

-The Fund seeks to invest sustainably and applies a socially responsible investment approach.
+The Fund also seeks to invest sustainably to generate long-term growth, and applies a socially responsible investment approach.
 The ways in which the socially responsible investment approach is followed are described in the environmental and/or social characteristics annex below, and can be found on www.carmignac.com.